 Assistant Treasurer: Wayne Thompson

-Immediate Past-President: Jamie Colley
+Immediate Past-President: Dan DeLotell

 Our Kiwanis club fulfills the Kiwanis mission by serving our community through Kiwanis Community Service Projects.